 Serving Suggestions

-Use the homemade blackberry vinaigrette to dress a cucumber salad, vegetable chopped salad, or arugula spinach salad.
-Drizzle the delicious dressing over smoked brie or sliced goat cheese for charcuterie boards or a cheese board.
+Use the homemade blackberry vinaigrette to dress a beet cucumber salad, vegetable chopped salad, or arugula spinach salad.
+Drizzle it over smoked brie or sliced goat cheese for charcuterie boards or a cheese board.

 What to do with the Leftovers

-- Refrigerate: Store the leftover vinaigrette in an airtight container like a mason jar for one week, and guess what?
-It taste even better the next day!
-However, the dressing will thicken once refrigerated because of the olive oil.
-I recommend removing it from the fridge 30 minutes before you need it, giving it a good stir.
+- Refrigerate: Store the leftover vinaigrette in an airtight container or mason jar for one week.
+The dressing may thicken once refrigerated because of the olive oil.
+Remove the dressing from the fridge 30 minutes before you need it, and give it a quick shake or stir.

 Frequently Asked Questions